+The aim of this workstream is to consider the UK Ports.
 The modern port is a significantly different place to the port of history.
 It is increasingly shaped by forces such as globalisation of supply chains automation and digitisation.
-It is also shaped by external imperatives such as sustainability.
-We expect these trends to not only continue but to accelerate.
+This workstream analyses how the ports workforce is expected to change and how the sector can best transition.

 The major port operators undertook a piece of research to explore the three interlinked key dimensions of change, the relationships between them and how potential solutions for how they might be addressed.
 The overall ‘exam question’ was ‘what do the likely future ports workforce and ways of working look like and how can the sector transition from the position today’.

-- Clarify which body is leading on port skills
+- Clarifying which body is leading on port skills

 - More joint working within the ports and maritime sector to drive improvements in diversity

-- Undertake a systematic review of how skills are used now, and anticipated changes in skills/job requirements in the future
+- Undertaking a systematic review of how skills are used now, and anticipated changes in skills/job requirements in the future

 - ‘Eating the elephant’ a mouthful at a time – focused best practice sharing and ‘sprints’

-- Investigate priority near-term skills gaps/shortages, including learning lessons from other sectors
+- Investigating priority near-term skills gaps/shortages, including learning lessons from other sectors

-- Develop more proactive approaches to upskilling, reskilling, and retraining the current workforce
+- Developing more proactive approaches to upskilling, reskilling, and retraining the current workforce

 - Working together to inform a better skills policy and funding landscape